Apollonian circles: Inversive geometry, orthogonal intersection, and coordinate systems

 Circle inversion transforms the plane in a way that maps circles into circles, and pencils of circles into pencils of circles.
 The type of the pencil is preserved: the inversion of an elliptic pencil is another elliptic pencil, the inversion of a hyperbolic pencil is another hyperbolic pencil, and the inversion of a parabolic pencil is another parabolic pencil.

 It is relatively easy to show using inversion that, in the Apollonian circles, every blue circle intersects every red circle orthogonally, i.e., at a right angle.
 Inversion of the blue Apollonian circles with respect to a circle centered on point C results in a pencil of concentric circles centered at the image of point D. The same inversion transforms the red circles into a set of straight lines that all contain the image of D. Thus, this inversion transforms the bipolar coordinate system defined by the Apollonian circles into a polar coordinate system.

 Obviously, the transformed pencils meet at right angles.
 Since inversion is a conformal transformation, it preserves the angles between the curves it transforms, so the original Apollonian circles also meet at right angles.

 Alternatively, the orthogonal property of the two pencils follows from the defining property of the radical axis, that from any point X on the radical axis of a pencil P the lengths of the tangents from X to each circle in P are all equal.
 It follows from this that the circle centered at X with length equal to these tangents crosses all circles of P perpendicularly.
 The same construction can be applied for each X on the radical axis of P, forming another pencil of circles perpendicular to P.

 More generally, for every pencil of circles there exists a unique pencil consisting of the circles that are perpendicular to the first pencil.
 If one pencil is elliptic, its perpendicular pencil is hyperbolic, and vice versa; in this case the two pencils form a set of Apollonian circles.
 The pencil of circles perpendicular to a parabolic pencil is also parabolic; it consists of the circles that have the same common tangent point but with a perpendicular tangent line at that point.

 Physics

-Apollonian trajectories have been shown to be followed in their motion by vortex cores or other defined pseudospin states in some physical systems involving interferential or coupled fields, such photonic or coupled polariton waves.
+Apollonian trajectories have been shown to be followed in their motion by vortex cores or other defined pseudospin states in some physical systems involving interferential or coupled fields, such as photonic or coupled polariton waves.
 The trajectories arise from the Rabi rotation of the Bloch sphere and its stereographic projection on the real space where the observation is made.